martini2-hash/mold-growth-risk-predictor/docs/PPP_Mold_Growth_Risk_Predictor.md

 ---

 # Mold Growth Risk Predictor
 ### AI-Driven IoT System Development
 **Project Plan Preparation (PPP)**

 **Name:** Idalia Martin
-**Course:** CSC 494 - AI-Driven IoT System Development
+**Course:** CSC 494 – AI-Driven IoT System Development

 ---

-## Project Overview
-**Problem:**
+## 1. Problem & Why It Matters

+### Problem
-Mold growth is often undetected until it causes health issues or property damage.
+Mold growth in indoor spaces is often undetected until it causes:

-**Goal:**
-The goal is to develop an IoT-based system that monitors environmental conditions and helps users recognize mold risk through humidity and temperature patterns.

-**Approach:**
-Use IoT sensors for data collection and AI tools to assist with development, visualization, and analysis.
+- Health issues
+- Property damage
+- Costly remediation

+### Why This Is Important
+- Mold growth depends on **environmental conditions over time**
+- Most people do not continuously monitor humidity and temperature
+- Early awareness can help **prevent** mold before damage occurs

 ---

-## Why
-Mold causes health issues and property damage, but it is usually detected after it has already grown.
-Mold growth depends on **patterns over time**, not a single reading.
+## 2. Project Focus (Team / Topic)

+### Project Focus Area
+**Sensor + Software Application**

+- Sensors collect environmental data
+- Software visualizes patterns and trends
+- System supports user decision-making

-This project focuses on **prevention**, not post-fact detection.
+This project focuses on **building applications on top of given hardware**.

 ---

-## System Concept
+## 3. System Overview

+### High-Level Concept
-1. Sensor collects temperature and humidity data
+1. Temperature & humidity sensor collects data
-2. ESP32 logs and transmits data
+2. ESP32 logs and transmits readings
 3. Web application displays:
    - Trends over time
    - Periods of elevated humidity
 4. User interprets patterns to assess mold risk

-It is a **decision-support system**, not an automated diagnosis.
+This is a **decision-support system** only.
 ---

-## Metrics for Progress
-Project progress will be evaluated using:
+## 4. Role of AI in This Project

+AI will be used as a **development and learning assistant**, not as a predictive model.

+AI will help with:
+- Embedded programming
-- Successful collection of temperature and humidity data
+- Sensor integration and debugging
-- Ability to log and store data over time
-- Clear visualization of trends in the web application
+- Web application development
-- Completion of sprint goals within the planned timeline
+- Explaining unfamiliar concepts and tools

 ---

-## Role of AI in This Project
-AI tools will assist with:
+## 5. Learning with AI (Two Topics)

+### Hardware Topic (with AI)
+- **I2C Communication**
+  - Understanding how the AHT10 sensor communicates with the ESP32
+  - Using AI to learn datasheets, wiring, and libraries

+### Software Topic (with AI)
+- **Web Application Development**
+  - Building a simple web dashboard
-- Embedded programming and sensor integration
+  - Visualizing temperature and humidity trends
-- Debugging unexpected sensor behavior
-- Web application development and data visualization
+  - Using AI to learn frameworks and visualization techniques
-- Explaining unfamiliar concepts during development

-AI is used as a development and learning assistant, **not** as a machine learning model for prediction or diagnosis.

 ---

-## Sprint 1: Learning & Exploration
+## 6. Sprint 1 – Learning & Exploration

-**Goals:**
+### What I Need to Learn (Iteration 1)
-- Interface AHT10 sensor with ESP32
+- How to interface the AHT10 sensor with the ESP32
-- Collect and log sensor data
+- How to collect and log data reliably
-- Explore data patterns
+- How to structure data for visualization

-**Activities:**
+### Activities
-- Use AI tools to learn sensor libraries
+- Use AI to learn sensor libraries
+- Prototype sensor readings
-- Prototype data logging
+- Test basic data logging
-- Initial dashboard layout planning

 ---

-## Sprint 2: Solution Development
+## 7. Sprint 2 – Feature Development

-**Goals:**
+### What I Will Build (Iteration 2)
-- Build web application
+- Web application dashboard
-- Visualize humidity and temperature trends
+- Time-based graphs for humidity and temperature
-- Implement basic alerts or indicators
+- Basic indicators for elevated humidity conditions

-**Activities:**
+### Activities
 - Refine data presentation
-- Analyze changes in humidity and temperature over time
+- Analyze changes over time
 - Evaluate system limitations

 ---

-## Project Scope
+## 8. Project Scope
-**Included:**
-- Monitoring temperature and humidity
-- Visualizing environmental trends
-- Supporting user decision-making

-**Not Included:**
+### Included
+- Environmental monitoring
+- Data visualization
+- User decision support

+### Not Included
 - Mold detection or diagnosis
-- Health or medical recommendations
+- Medical or health recommendations
 - Advanced machine learning models

 ---

+## 9. Final Goal

+By the end of the semester, I expect to:
+- Build a **working IoT prototype**
+- Demonstrate it as part of my **portfolio**
+- Use it as a foundation for future extensions

+---

 ## Conclusion

-This project explores how IoT sensing combined with AI assistance can help users recognize environmental conditions that contribute to mold growth.
+This project demonstrates how IoT sensing and AI-assisted development can help users understand environmental conditions that contribute to mold growth — **before damage occurs**.

 Thank you!